hadipourh/mqchallenge/README.md

-# Decode the Fukuoka MQ Challenge Systems into the Sage MQ Polynomials Systems
+# Decode the Fukuoka MQ Challenge Systems into the SageMath MQ Polynomial Systems

 ## Usage